-Nonprofits aren’t the only ones with recapturing issues.
+Nonprofits aren’t the only ones with recapturing issues (a lapsed donor.)
 We’ve all had experience with this, in fact.
 Perhaps you signed up for an online newsletter at a store you like.
 The store notices you haven’t made a purchase in a while.
 Then, all of the sudden, there’s a “We’ve Missed You” email in your inbox inviting you to come back and shop—usually with some incentive attached.

 Every nonprofit has their version of lapsed shoppers—called lapsed donors in this case—who are those that used to contribute to your nonprofit in some way but have since gone dormant for whatever reason.

 The definition of a lapsed donor changes from nonprofit to nonprofit.
 Maybe for you, it’s someone who has been inactive for six months, while for others it’s 12 months or several years.
 However, regardless of your definition of what qualifies someone as lapsed, the focus on how to re engaged lapsed donors is inviting them back into the fold—especially if all other areas of your nonprofit fundraising, such as donor retention and donor acquisition, look good.

 Being intentional about a lapsed donor campaign is imperative to effective fundraising for nonprofits.
 Plus, these are all individuals who have proven and confirmed to have cared about your mission at one point—so why wouldn’t they want to be give again?
 Here are some top strategies to reinvigorate your lapsed donors:

 Reactivating lapsed donors requires personal communication